fetchai/fetchd/docs/docs/validators/overview.md

 Set up a dedicated validator's website and signal your intention to become a validator on our [Discord](https://discord.gg/UDzpBFa) server.
 This is important since delegators will want to have information about the entity they are delegating their FET to.

+Strictly speaking this is not necessary, however, it is recommended.
+As a validator on the network you will want to get other community users to delegate stake to your validator.
+The more combined stake that a validate has then the great share of the block rewards they will take.

 ## Seek Legal Advice

 Seek legal advice if you intend to run a Validator.